redox-os/orbtk-book/src/ch02-00-crates.md

 Within the Rust ecosystem, `crates` are a natural way to distinct those code blocks, that define a logical entity.

-By the time writing this overview, OrbTK will provide the following crate:
+By the time writing this overview, OrbTK will provide the following crates:

 * api
 * localization